israel15bbn/Crowdfunding-Excel-Challenge/README.md

 # Crowdfunding-Excel-Challenge
-Using Excel to analyze and visualizing crowdfunding data
+Using Excel to analyze and visualize crowdfunding data